danielfett/draft-dpop/main.md

 The `code_challenge` value for this method is the
 JSON Web Key (JWK) Thumbprint [@!RFC7638] of the proof-of-possession public key.
 Logically, the code verifier value is the proof-of-possession public key.
-However, the `code_verifier` parameter is not used with this PKCE method because the proof-of-possession public key is already being sent in the DPoP proof.
+However, the proof-of-possession public key is already being sent in the DPoP proof.
+Therefore instead, the `code_verifier` parameter used with this PKCE method is simply the constant string `DPoP`.

 When a token request is received, the authorization server computes the JWK thumbprint of the proof-of-possession public key in the DPoP proof